pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  Package group category ID

 ``repo_id``
- Repository id to which the package group category id is associated
+ Repository ID to which the package group category ID is associated

 Metadata